z4f1r0v/zafirov.me/content/posts/seniority.md

 Rather, they are traits that when internalized can make work an exciting journey for the engineer and everyone around them.

 Adopting these traits is a process that starts from within.
-However, having a culture in the team and organization the developer is part of, can greatly stimulate that process.
+However, having a culture - in the team and organization the developer is part of - that promotes such traits, can greatly stimulate that process.
 That is why, I believe that an often overlooked but majorly important task of a senior software engineer is to be a flagman of the culture that the company wants to employ.